 Abstract

-The 2021 American Rescue Act included a new option for states to use federal matching funds to extend postpartum Medicaid eligibility from 60 days to up to one year after the end of pregnancy.
+The 2021 American Rescue Act included a new option for states to extend postpartum Medicaid eligibility from 60 days to up to one year after the end of pregnancy.
 Using linked all payer claims, income, and birth record data from Colorado from 2014-2019, we evaluated the effect of postpartum Medicaid eligibility on continuity of insurance coverage in the postpartum year using a regression discontinuity design.
 We found that maintaining eligibility for Medicaid after childbirth improved stability of insurance enrollment in the postpartum year.
 Postpartum Medicaid eligibility led to 1.3 additional months of any postpartum insurance enrollment (p < 0.001), a 4 percentage point decrease in the probability of a postpartum disruption in coverage (p<0.001), and gaps in coverage that were 0.6 months shorter (p<0.001).
-Our findings indicate that states that extend postpartum Medicaid eligibility will improve continuity of postpartum insurance coverage for Medicaid enrollees.
+Our findings indicate that postpartum transitions to commercial coverage may not be seamless, and states that extend postpartum Medicaid eligibility will improve continuity of postpartum insurance coverage for Medicaid enrollees.

 Introduction

-The postpartum period is an important target for policy intervention to improve maternal health outcomes, as one-third of maternal mortality occurs in the postpartum year and severe postpartum morbidity is rising.1,2 Access to health services in the year after childbirth is critical to address a range of health issues, including physical recovery from birth, family planning, mental health, and chronic conditions that may increase the risk of postpartum complications.3 As the primary payer for 42% of all births and a disproportionate number of births to low-income women and women of color, Medicaid plays an important role in promoting access to care after childbirth.4,5 However, pregnancy-related Medicaid eligibility is time-limited, beginning at conception and ending at just 60 days postpartum.6 As a result, nearly 1 in 4 women with a Medicaid paid birth are uninsured two to six months postpartum.7
+The postpartum period is an important target for policy intervention to improve maternal health outcomes.
+Though the postpartum period is traditionally defined as the first six weeks following childbirth, one-third of maternal mortality occurs up to one year postpartum.
+Postpartum complications of pregnancy include conditions related to postpartum depression, hypertensive disorders, and cardiovascular conditions, and rates of severe postpartum morbidity are rising.1,2 Access to health services in the year after childbirth is critical to address a range of health issues, including physical recovery from birth, family planning, mental health, and chronic conditions that may increase the risk of postpartum complications.3 Medicaid is a federal and state program that provides health insurance to low-income Americans.
+As the primary payer for 42 percent of all births and a disproportionate number of births to low-income women and women of color, Medicaid plays an important role in promoting access to care after childbirth.4,5 However, pregnancy-related Medicaid eligibility is time-limited, beginning at conception and ending at just 60 days postpartum.6 As a result, nearly 1 in 4 women with a Medicaid paid birth are uninsured two to six months postpartum.7

 To maintain Medicaid eligibility beyond 60 days after birth, women must qualify for Medicaid as a parent, low-income adult, or other Medicaid eligibility category in their state.
-However, in all states, income eligibility limits for low-income parents and adults are lower than income eligibility limits for pregnancy.8 While this gap in eligibility is narrower in states that expanded Medicaid under the Affordable Care Act (ACA), postpartum Medicaid eligibility “cliffs” remain: the median eligibility threshold is 205% of the federal poverty level (FPL) for pregnant women and 138% FPL for low-income adults/parents.8 Women who are not eligible for Medicaid after 60 days postpartum must obtain commercial insurance through an employer, parent, spouse, or school, or purchase individual health insurance on the ACA Marketplace, for which they are eligible for a special enrollment period spanning 60 days after the birth of their child.
+However, in all states, income eligibility limits for low-income parents and adults are lower than income eligibility limits for pregnancy.8 While this gap in eligibility is narrower in states that expanded Medicaid under the Affordable Care Act (ACA), postpartum Medicaid eligibility “cliffs” remain: the median eligibility threshold is 205 percent of the federal poverty level (FPL) for pregnant women and 138 percent FPL for low-income adults/parents.8 Women who are not eligible for Medicaid after 60 days postpartum must obtain commercial insurance through an employer, parent, spouse, or school, or purchase individual health insurance on the ACA Marketplace, for which they are eligible for a special enrollment period spanning 60 days after the birth of their child.